Tirieru/Firefox-Custom-CSS/README.md

 * https://github.com/MrOtherGuy/firefox-csshacks
 * https://www.reddit.com/r/FirefoxCSS/

-The code blocks were mainly copied from the above sources, with a few changes made by me.
+The snippets were mainly copied from the above sources, with a few changes made by me.

 ## Screenshots